-Increase in DDoS attacks was one of the popular cybersecurity predictions last year.
-With the growth of the sharing economy, we've definitely seen an increase in the number as well as damage caused.
+An increase in DDoS attacks was one of the popular cybersecurity predictions last year.
+With the growth of the sharing economy, we've definitely seen an increase in the number as well as the damage caused.
 In fact, we've got a lot of our customers asking if DDoS attacks on mobile apps are possible.
 The short answer is definitely yes.
-But this post is to understand how DDoS attacks on mobile apps work and how you can be safe.
+But this post is to understand how these attacks on mobile apps work and how you can be safe.

 Let's start with some basics.

 Distributed Denial of Service attack is a type of cyber attack where multiple computers or devices usually infected with malware act as a network of bots and attack a server to make it unusable.

 Mobile apps, in general, are a threat to these dreaded attacks.
 In fact, mobile apps have been used to control mobile devices that are used to perform such attacks as well.